 In June 2016, the FASB issued ASU, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The ASU introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
 The new model will apply to: (1) loans, accounts receivable, trade receivables, and other financial assets measured at amortized cost; (2) loan commitments and certain other off-balance sheet credit exposures; (3) debt securities and other financial assets measured at fair value through other comprehensive income (loss); and (4) beneficial interests in securitized financial assets.
-For public business entities that are not U.S. Securities and Exchange Commission filers the ASU becomes effective in fiscal years beginning after December 15, 2020, including interim periods within those fiscal years, and early application is permitted.
-At the July 17, 2019 meeting, the FASB voted to proceed with an exposure draft to defer the effective date to fiscal years beginning after December 15, 2022.
+For public business entities that are not U.S. Securities and Exchange Commission filers the ASU was to become effective in fiscal years beginning after December 15, 2020, including interim periods within those fiscal years, and early application is permitted.
+In October 2019, the FASB deferred the effective date of the ASU by two years to fiscal years beginning after December 15, 2022 for business entities that do not meet the definition of an SEC filer.
 While we continue to review the guidance and evaluate assumptions and models, we believe the ASU may result in an increase in the allowance for credit losses given the change to estimated losses over the contractual life with an anticipated impact from longer duration portfolios, as well as the addition of an allowance for investment securities and other financial instruments.
 The amount of the increase or decrease, if any, will be impacted by the composition of our portfolios and credit quality at the adoption date as well as economic conditions and forecasts at that time.
 In addition, we are required to adopt certain new loan and allowance for credit losses disclosures upon adopting the new ASU.